 Whole school approaches The universal offer to all children and YP.
-WHOLE CLASS Additional, targeted support and provision Specialist, individualised support and provision The views and opinions of all pupils arevalued.
+Additional, targeted support and provision Specialist, individualised support and provision WHOLE CLASS SMALL GROUPS INDIVIDUAL The views and opinions of all pupils are valued.
 Each class has two council representatives voted for by the children.
 Each class has wellbeing representatives.
 Pupils are encouraged to attend parents evenings.
-Pupil voice is well represented in allaspects of school.
+Pupil voice is well represented in all aspects of school.
 Pupil voice is heard through: Pupil questionnaires Pupil conferencing School council Circle time Wellbeing ambassadors Pupils with SEND are included in allconsultation groups.
 Additional provision is developed in light of pupil voice.
 TIS sessions.
 Wellbeing advisors for each class and provision on the playground.
 Wellbeing register.
-School council and wellbeing ambassadors take part in interview process of new staff. represent a child and make sure their voice is heard.
+School council and wellbeing ambassadors take part in interview process of new staff.
+Individual support is responsive to the views of the young person.
+Pupils' views are an integral part of TAC meetings, SEND reviews and Early Support meetings.
+A known adult is available, if needed, to represent a child and make sure their voice is heard.
+All documentation is presented in a format that is accessible to the student.
+TIS sessions - mini check in's.
+Opportunities to feed into school reports at the end of the year.